Original Card Games by David Parlett

 Chickening out

 If the count is 11 or more and you daren't play for fear of busting, you may chicken out by picking up the cards so far played and adding them face down to the bottom of your stack.
 You then start a new series yourself by playing two cards from the top of your stack until you either bust, stop, or make 21 again.
-Note: Original rule said you could start by playing as many cards as you like, but changed in 2022 to accord with published versions of Chicken Out.

 Making 21